Finding the subject of a sentence can sometimes be difficult, but there are two tricks that can help.

 2. Each of the students in my class studies diligently.

-Before I tell you the right answers, I'm going to teach you the two tips and show you how they apply to these sentences.
+Before I tell you the answers, I'm going to teach you the two tips and show you how they apply to these sentences.
 Here we go!

 Of course, this tip is only helpful if you know what prepositional phrases are!
 Prepositional phrases are groups of words that start with a preposition and end with a noun or pronoun.